Skip to main content

 client.discovery.search(query, limit?)

-Search for tools matching a query string.
+Search for tools matching a query string, with optional mode-aware filters.
 Parameters:

 ParameterTypeRequiredDescription